 Online registry assists authors in submitting their scientific contributions.
-The submission process helps the programme committee to manage the collection of submissions, the assignment of peer-reviewers, the decision and notification steps and the preparation of the conference programme.
+The submission process helps the scientific programme committee to manage the collection of contributions, the assignment of peer-reviewers, the decision and notification steps and the preparation of the conference programme.

 1. Configuration for partiular needs